readium/readium-css/docs/i18n-samples/README.md

 Those two edge cases raise interoperability issues in the EPUB ecosystem.
 As of January 2018, expected results are:

-1. Mixed direction: rendition based on the `page-progression-direction`, with every document forced on a `rtl` direction;
+1. Mixed directions: rendition based on the `page-progression-direction`, with every document forced on a `rtl` direction;
 2. Mixed writing modes: rendition based on the `page-progression-direction`, with every document forced on a `vertical-rl` writing mode.

 ## Reporting issues